 2. Evaluate service providers based on business requirements: Many businesses struggle to evaluate the high volume of security service providers.
 Make sure that the managed security service you choose aligns with your business objectives, that it has a low total cost of ownership, and that it properly addresses advanced threats.

-3. Consider SOC-as-a-service: SMEs can access the same security benefits large enterprises take for granted in the form of a managed security operations center (SOC).
-The Arctic Wolf SOC-as-a-service extends your IT team or augments your security team with security engineers and analysts that have experience and expertise combating sophisticated attacks.
+3. Consider managed security operations: SMEs can access the same security benefits large enterprises take for granted with managed security operations from Arctic Wolf®.
+We extend your IT team or augment your security team with security engineers and analysts that have experience and expertise combating sophisticated attacks.

-A revitalized security strategy built on SOC-as-a-service can keep employees, suppliers, and partners safely connected, your customers engaged, and your investors confident.
-For more, read Arctic Wolf’s white paper on how to combat the top five attack vectors with managed detection and response.
+A revitalized security strategy built on security operations solutions can keep employees, suppliers, and partners safely connected, your customers engaged, and your investors confident.
+For more, read how to combat the top five attack vectors with managed detection and response.